Bacterial Genome Sequencing

 Preparing Cell Pellets for the Bacterial DNA Extraction Option

-All samples must be sent as cell pellets that have been resuspended in DNA/RNA Shield.
-We accept both BSL1 and BSL2 strains.
+All samples must be sent as cell pellets that have been resuspended in Zymo 1X DNA/RNA Shield.
+We strongly recommend against using other preservation media, such as RNAlater, as they do not preserve the DNA as effectively and do not fully inactivate the host cells, which is required for safe handling in our lab.
+We accept cell pellets from both BSL1 and BSL2 strains.

 We strongly recommend growing a fresh clonal culture of your bacteria in liquid broth and harvesting the cells when they are in exponential growth or early stationary phase.
-Do not send cells from older cultures that are in death phase.
+Please do not send cells from older cultures that are in the death phase.

 Due to customs regulations, the bacterial extraction service is currently only available to US customers.